-In below we introduce the procedure of migrate a website from Joomla to WordPress step-by-step, to help customers who want to move the website to easy to use WordPress.
+In below we introduce the procedure of migrate a site from Joomla to WordPress step-by-step, to help customers who want to move the website to easy to use WordPress.

 Joomla is definitely a powerful platform which is used by a lot of webmasters.
 However, it is not suitable for every customer because of the confused features and complex configurations.
 In fact, there are may users want to transfer from Joomla to WordPress after experiencing Joomla for a short period.
 Actually, it’s a good method to avoid a complex management as WordPress is quite easy to use.
 In this article, we introduce the migration process carefully so that customers can easily move the websites from Joomla to WordPress.

 Step #1 Purchase a WordPress Hosting and Setup WordPress

 Before migrating the Joomla website, you should have a WordPress website where you want to move to.
 So choosing an excellent is the first step.
 Generally, the BlueHost WordPress hosting plan starting at $2.95/mo is a good choice which is both affordable and trust-worthy.

 And then, you need to install WordPress.
 This is quite simple if you going with BlueHost, with the 1-click WordPress installation, you can setup the website within several minutes by few clicks.

 Step #2 Install and Activate FG Joomla to WordPress Plugin

 At present, this WordPress site is up and running well.
 It’s time to install FG Joomla to WordPress plugin.
 Go to Plugins tab, click Add New, search the FG Joomla to WordPress plugin, which we will use it to move Joomla to WordPress.
 Install it.

 Step #3 Import Joomla Website into WordPress

 After that, go to Tools -> Import, you can see all of import plugins available in your site, click on Joomla (FG) which will help you import sections, posts, categories, and medias (images, attachments) from Joomla database into WordPress.